Devialet Mania hands-on: The luxury mini speaker that's really big on bass

 Devialet Mania employs four full range speakers divers and two sub-bass drivers working in a 'push-push' configuration with real-time acoustic technology to achieve a stereo sound listening experience wherever you're located in the room.
 Frequency range is said to span 30Hz to 20kHz, while ASC (Active Stereo Calibration) uses four microphones and real-time adaptive technology to adjust the sound output to fit the surroundings.

-Devialet told me that when Mania is placed in the centre of a room, 360° stereo mode is automatically activated.
+Devialet told me that when Mania is placed in the center of a room, 360° stereo mode is automatically activated.
 If positioned near a wall, two full-range speakers at the rear launch into action to seamlessly reinforce the two speakers at the front, creating an expansive, powerful soundstage.

-Devialet Mania hands-on: Sound quality
+Devialet Mania review: Sound quality

 • Bass output defies expectations